alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 # Lab 1: MapReduce

-The lab assignment you can find full description and useful hints on the [lab 1 website](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html).
+You can find full description and useful hints about this lab on the [lab 1 website](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html).

 ## Part 1: Communication and Sending Task